-“Predatory” open access publishing is defined as a business model of publishing that charges publication fees (APCs) as most of “gold” open-open access journals do, without providing proper peer review.
+“Predatory” Open Access publishing is defined as a business model of publishing that charges publication fees (APCs) as most of “Gold” Open Access journals do, without providing proper peer review.
 They pretend to be serious journals despite a lack of editorial and publishing services.

 Although its not always easy to draw the line between serious and pseudo-journals some tools can help you to find out, if a journal is trustworthy or not:

-- The Directory of Open Access Journals puts a lots effort to filter out questionable journals, only trustworthy ones ought to be listed here.
+- The Directory of Open Access Journals goes to great lengths to filter out questionable journals, only trustworthy ones should be listed here.

 - Go through the list of Chrissy Prater.

 - Possibly the most sufficient way to find out if an Open Access journal meets your scientific expectations is to check the quality of some of their articles by skip-reading them.

 If you are not sure about the quality of a journal please contact the library team for further information and guidance.